What is a "Statute of Limitations"?

 The penalty for failing to follow the statute of limitations and getting your case on file on time is very harsh.
 That's why it's extremely important to understand this concept and be aware of the statute of limitations deadline.
 This is not as simple as you may think for several reasons.
 First, the statute of limitations changes based on the type of claim and the law that applies.
 Second, there are exceptions and other variables that can impact how a statute of limitations may be applied or calculated in a particular set of circumstances.
 Third, the legislature can change these statutes by passing amendments, so these deadlines can change (and may be shortened) in the future.

-For this reason, I highly recommend that you seek the advice of an experienced personal injury lawyer or car accident attorney.
-They can provide a free consultation to answer your questions and help you identify what statute of limitations deadline is and how it applies to your case.
+For this reason, we highly recommend that you seek the advice of our experienced personal injury lawyer or car accident attorney.
+We can provide a free consultation to answer your questions and help you identify what statute of limitations deadline is and how it applies to your case.

 Kansas Statute of Limitations